 For a single episode only, a therapeutic trial of treatment may be sufficient to establish the diagnosis.
 Further diagnostic tests may not be warranted.

-Cervical radiographs are indicated for patients with severe neck pain, pain with a history of trauma (recent or previous), chronic neck pain, or a history of malignancy or neck surgery.
+Cervical radiographs are indicated for patients with severe neck pain, chronic neck pain, or pain with a history of trauma or neck surgery (recent or previous).
+With a history of malignancy or neck surgery, guidelines suggest an MRI is more appropriate.

 Presenting symptom of radiating arm pain, with or without axial neck pain